openstack-archive/tripleo-docs/deploy-guide/source/features/composable_services.rst

 The same approach can be used for any role.

 .. warning::
-  While considerable flexibilty is available regarding service placement with these interfaces, the flexible placement of pacemaker managed services is only available since the Ocata release.
+  While considerable flexibility is available regarding service placement with these interfaces, the flexible placement of pacemaker managed services is only available since the Ocata release.